Nalla Thambi: Production

-During the making of director S. P. Muthuraman's Nallavanukku Nallavan (1984), producer M. Saravanan promised to cast Karthik as the lead actor in a future film by the same director studio AVM Productions; that became Nalla Thambi.
+During the making of director S. P. Muthuraman's Nallavanukku Nallavan (1984), producer M. Saravanan promised to cast Karthik as the lead actor in a future film by the same director and studio AVM Productions; that became Nalla Thambi.

 Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics written by Vaali, Gangai Amaran and Vairamuthu.
+The music was composed by Ilaiyaraaja.

 Reception

 Jayamanmadhan of Kalki wrote the film which starts in a funny manner fearing it would become a laughing stock turns serious in second half by adding elements like murder, it becomes unintentionally funny when the film ends humorously.